'Far from over': Search ramps up for kidnappers after international student found safe

 Police have expressed shock at the level of violence involved in the abduction, describing the case as a rarity not only for York Region but for the country.

+“It’s truly great that Mr. Lu has been found safe,” Wei Zhao, a spokesperson for the Chinese consulate in Toronto, said in a statement to CP24.

+“As the investigation is still an ongoing process, we have no further information to release.”

-Pattenden said police have poured “every resource available” into finding Lu and that the focus has now turned to his kidnappers.
+Pattenden said police poured “every resource available” into finding Lu, but that the focus has now turned to his kidnappers.

 “This investigation is far from over,” he said.